msach22/opentok-vonage-campus/README.md

-# Opentok Vonage Campus
+# OpenTok Vonage Campus

-This sample application shows how to connect to an OpenTok session, publish a stream, subscribe to **multiple streams**, archive the session, and use OpenTok SIP Interconnect with [Nexmo](https://nexmo.com/) to create an audio conference with PSTN users.
+This application shows how to connect to an OpenTok session, publish a stream, subscribe to **multiple streams**, archive the session, and use OpenTok SIP Interconnect with [Nexmo](https://nexmo.com/) SIP Connect and Voice API to create an audio conference with PSTN users.

 ## Prerequisites: